rafael-adi/CS_330_Case_Study_Part_2/README.md

 #### Compilation Instructions

+- Run python3 task5.py when you are in the local directory.
+- Ensure that scipy is installed on your local host machine; if not, run pip3 install scipy.

 #### Execution Instructions

 1. Install Python: This code is written in Python, so you'll need to have Python installed on your machine in order to